jimlawless/aoc2024/day_8/README.md

 # Day 8 Solutions in Go / Golang

-Well, I've started day 8 but I'm not quite there yet and I don't think I'm going to continue in the competition at this point.
-If I hear about particularly interesting challenges, I might try those out-of-order.
+Well, I've started day 8 but I'm not quite there yet and I don't think I'm going to continue regularly in the competition at this point.
+I've tried a few of the later challenges, though.

 ---